 Remove Veins on Face, Ankles — Even Knees!

 VeinWave can also be used to treat veins in prominent and difficult-to-treat locations, such as the face, ankles, and knees.
-The treatment takes less than 15 minutes to perform and involves no downtime.
+This spider vein treatment in St. Louis takes less than 15 minutes to perform and involves no downtime.
 Any adult man or woman in good general health who has thin spider veins, or tangled, thread-like veins known as “telangiectasia,” is a good candidate for this treatment.
 The small red dots known as “cherry angiomas” that look like little dark pink moles are easy to remove, too.
 One treatment is usually sufficient to close visible veins; sometimes a second treatment is necessary for larger clusters.

 If you’re interested in our Veinwave St. Louis treatment, call today!
 We’ll make sure to provide you with the best facial spider vein treatment in St. Louis!